Cycling Track Management Social Enterprise Company Limited

 We may disclose your personal data to the following parties under the provisions of the PDPA:

-a) our business group companies, business partners and/or other persons that we have the legal relationship, including our directors, executives, employees, staffs, contractors, representatives, advisors and/or such persons’ directors, executives, employees, staffs, contractors, representatives, advisors;
+a) our business partners and/or other persons that we have the legal relationship, including our directors, executives, employees, staffs, contractors, representatives, advisors and/or such persons’ directors, executives, employees, staffs, contractors, representatives, advisors;

-b) governmental authorities and/or supervisory or regulatory authorities, (e.g. Airports of Thailand, The Civil Airport Authority of Thailand, Bank of Thailand, the Securities and Exchange Commission, Office of Insurance Commission, Ministry of Digital Economy and Society);
+b) governmental authorities and/or supervisory or regulatory authorities (e.g. the Social Enterprise Promotion Committee, the Securities and Exchange Commission, Ministry of Digital Economy and Society and Airports of Thailand PLC.);

-c) suppliers, agents and other entities (e.g. professional associations to which we are member, external auditors, depositories, document warehouses, overseas financial institutions, clearing houses) where the disclosure of your personal data has a specific purpose and under lawful basis, as well as appropriate security measures;
+c) suppliers, agents and other entities (e.g. external auditors, depositories, document warehouses, financial institutions and clearing houses) where the disclosure of your personal data has a specific purpose and under lawful basis, as well as appropriate security measures;

-j) other persons that provide you with benefits or services associated with your products or services (e.g. insurance company); and/or
+g) other persons that provide you with benefits or services associated with your services (e.g. insurance company); and/or

 6. International transfer of personal data

-Given the nature of the modern banking business is global and under certain circumstances it is necessary for us to send or transfer your personal data internationally.
-When sending or transferring your personal data, we will always exercise our best effort to have your personal data transferred to our reliable business partners, service providers or other recipients by the safest method in order to maintain and protect the security of your personal data, which includes the following circumstances:
+Due to the nature of our current business under certain circumstances, it is necessary for us to send or transfer your personal data internationally.
+When sending or transferring your personal data, we will always exercise our best effort to have your personal data transferred to our reliable business partners, service providers or other recipients by the safest method in order to maintain and protect the security of your personal data

 7. Retention period of personal data

-We will maintain and keep your personal data while you are our customer and once you has ended the relationship with us (e.g. after you closed your account with us, or following a transaction with us, or in case of your application to use our services is disapproved, or you terminated the services provided by us), we will only keep your personal data for a period of time that is appropriate and necessary for each type of personal data and for the purposes as specified by the PDPA.
+We will maintain and keep your personal data while you are our customer and once you has ended the relationship with us (e.g. in case of your application to use our services is disapproved, or we terminate the provision of services or you terminated the services provided by us), we will only keep your personal data for a period of time that is appropriate and necessary for each type of personal data and for the purposes as specified by the PDPA.

-The period we keep your personal data will be linked to the prescription period or the period under the relevant laws and regulations (e.g. Financial Institutions Businesses Laws, Securities and Exchange Laws, Anti-Money Laundering Laws, Counter-Terrorism and Proliferation of Weapon of Mass Destruction Financing Laws, Accounting Laws, Tax Laws, Labour Laws, Aviation Laws and other laws to which we are subject both in Thailand and in other countries).
-In addition, we may need to retain records of CCTV surveillance in our head office, our branches or at ATM machines and/or voice records of CTMC to prevent fraud and to ensure security, including investigating suspicious activities or transactions which you or related persons may inform us.
+The period we keep your personal data will be linked to the prescription period or the period under the relevant laws and regulations .
+In addition, we may need to retain records of CCTV surveillance in our office, the Happy & Healthy Bike Lane and/or voice records to prevent fraud and to ensure security, including investigating suspicious transactions which you or related persons may inform us.

 We are entitled to continue collecting and using your personal data, which has previously been collected by us before the effectiveness of the PDPA in relation to the collection, use and disclosure of personal data, in accordance with the original purposes.
 If you do not wish us to continue collecting and using your personal data, you may notify us to withdraw your consent at any time.